MaxPett/ArUco-marker-FoundationPose-UR3e/README.md

 1. **Camera Calibration**:
    - Run the script to begin calibration using a chessboard pattern.
 The calibration images are captured by pressing the space key when the calibration window is opend or loaded from `calibration/`.
+   - number of rows and columns of chessboard needs to reduced by one and inserted in the code
+      - Take images in different planes (rotation and translation of the chessboard pattern)
+	  - Take multiple images (at least 10 for good results)
+      - The entire chessboard should be inside the chessboard
    - Window can be closed by pressing ESC or 'q' key or window closed

 2. **User Input for Settings**: